-The Pozen Family Center for Human Rights awarded the first annual Pozen Human Rights Dissertation Completion Fellowship in June 2014 for the 2014-2015 academic year.
-Applications for 2015-2016 will be released in early 2015.
+The Pozen Family Center for Human Rights awards an annual Human Rights Dissertation Completion Fellowship.
+The first fellowship was awarded to Ingu Hwang in June 2014 for the 2014-2015 academic year.

-University of Chicago doctoral students in the Humanities or Social Sciences who have completed all requirements for the Ph.D. except the dissertation, including formal admission to candidacy, and expect to complete all field work by September 2015 will be eligible to apply.
+Eligibility is limited to University of Chicago doctoral students in the Humanities or Social Sciences who have completed all requirements for the Ph.D. except the dissertation, including formal admission to candidacy, and expect to complete all field work by the following September.
 The fellowship provides a stipend ($23,000), tuition, and University student health insurance (basic option).
 Recipients of the fellowship are expected to participate in the intellectual life of the Pozen Family Center for Human Rights.